josephdpurcell/drupal8_wbm2cm_concept/README.md

     composer install

-This will create a docroot folder that contains drupal and the WPS profile
+This will create a docroot folder that contains Drupal and the drupal8_wbm2cm_concept profile

 ### Install WPS